 This one I already knew.
-Skincare is a biggie for me, as in I'm the kind of person who is always, always, always sure to wash my makeup off at night, and I love taking the time to apply hydrating masks and do-it-all serums to make my skin look its best.
+Skincare is a biggie for me, as I'm the kind of person who is always, always, always sure to wash my makeup off at night, and I love taking the time to apply hydrating masks and do-it-all serums to make my skin look its best.

 What I didn't know, however, were some of the products that Annie introduced us to.
 "Your skin should always be hydrated, plumped, and ready to accept the makeup," she explains.
 She then told us to think of our under-eyes as linen—"If you toss linen in a wad in the laundry basket, it gets wrinkly."
 As a result, you need to be super gentle when you wash and apply skincare.
 Her product of choice for under-eyes is Tatcha Luminous Deep Hydration Firming Eye Serum ($85).
-She instructed us to tap it on with our ring finger since it's the most gentle finger, instead of tugging the area with your pointer finger.
+She instructed us to tap it on with our ring finger since it's the most gentle finger, instead of tugging the area with your index finger.

-Not just your blemishes or under-eyes—Annie suggests dabbing a bit of concealer with the tip of your Beautyblender on your eyelids, between your eyebrows, underneath your nose, and in the corners of your mouth.
+Annie also suggests dabbing a bit of concealer with the tip of your Beautyblender on your eyelids, between your eyebrows, underneath your nose, and in the corners of your mouth.
 This will conceal redness and brighten up your face in no time.
 I was given the Marc Jacobs Remedy Concealer Pen ($27) (the Marc Jacobs pen is sold out, but we also recommend the Yves Saint Laurent Touche Eclat All-Over Brightening Pen), which had really nice light coverage, and sure enough, my complexion mirrored her claims.

 The key to no-makeup makeup is being fresh-faced, so putting on any more powder than necessary will only take away from that.
 Annie told us to only use a bit of translucent powder on your "hot spots" (the areas that get greasy) if you have oily skin, but if you have normal skin, you can forego this step.
 She also told us that if your skin is dry, you can use a setting spray to bring your makeup to life and freshen up your skin.